nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Step 3: `RemoveChapterCommand#execute` gets the `chapter` based on the index provided and passes it to `Storage#deleteDirectory` to delete the chapter file as well as the flashcards under it.

-The following sequence diagram shows how the Remove Chapter feature works:
+The following sequence diagram shows how the remove chapter feature works:
 ![Sequence Diagram of Remove Chapter](UML/removechap_seq_diagram.png)

 #### 4.2.5.
 Access Chapter Level Feature